 Date of submission: 4.4.2019

 Nine years after his serious injury, Rizka petitioned the High Court of Justice (HCJ), with the assistance of Yesh Din, demanding that Sgt.
-G., the soldier who fired at him, be prosecuted and that disciplinary action be taken against his commanders for their command responsibility for the incident.
+Gabriel, the soldier who fired at him, be prosecuted and that disciplinary action be taken against his commanders for their command responsibility for the incident.

 The petition was filed after years of foot-dragging on behalf of enforcement authorities.
 Over five years after the incident, the Military Advocate General’s Office closed the Military Police Criminal Investigation Division’s investigation file on the grounds of insufficient evidence; and after reviewing the investigation material, Yesh Din’s appeal to the Chief Military Prosecutor was rejected one year and a half later; and an objection submitted to the attorney general was rejected following an additional year and a half.